 Harry Potter Walking Tour

-The Harry Potter Walking Tour is an extra tour offered by the Harry Potter Studio Tours.
-You can book the additional tour, which will take you on a 2.5-hour guided walk around London to visit different shooting locations featured throughout the films.
+The Harry Potter Walking Tour is an extra tour offered by Harry Potter Studio Tours.
+You can book this additional tour, which will take you on a 2.5-hour guided walk around London to visit different shooting locations featured throughout the films.

 Although having the insights of a professional guide is enjoyable, you can also do your research well and opt for taking the walking tour alone.
-This allows you to explore the filming locations at your own pace and make any stops you want along the way.
+This allows you to explore the filming locations at your own pace and make any stops you want.

 Harry Potter and The Cursed Child Stage Play